-Occasionally, students are permitted to withdraw for cause, because of unforeseen circumstances such as accident, illness, or involuntarily assumed obligations, but only with the express consent of the faculty member in charge of the program.
+Occasionally, students are permitted to withdraw for cause because of unforeseen circumstances such as accident, illness, or involuntarily assumed obligations, but only with the express consent of the faculty member in charge of the program.
 Students so excused must take the program when next regularly offered in order to satisfy the graduation requirement.

-• Legal Profession
+Legal Profession

-Legal Profession may be taken in any semester prior to graduation.
+The Legal Profession course may be taken in any semester prior to graduation.